vbookshelf/Offline-PDF-Redactor/README.md

 # Offline PDF Redactor
-A minimalist browser based PDF redactor.
+A minimalist local browser based PDF redactor.

 - Offline-first and privacy-first web app.
+- Runs completely offline.
+All processing is done locally, in the browser.
 - No installation needed.
-Simply download and double-click the index.html file to launch from your desktop.
+Simply double-click the index.html file to launch from your desktop.
 The app will open in your browser.
 - Simple UI that's designed to reduce cognitive load.
 - No Monetization/Dark Patterns - no advertisements, cookies, hidden tracking pixels, premium upgrades, or sign-up walls.
 - Free and open source.